Flotomate/product_docs/source/installation-guide/agent/windows/windows-agent.rst

 1. Download PSTools.zip.
 Extract the zip file to a folder.

-2. Download the Agent.exe file.
+2. Download the agent.msi file.

-3. Put Agent.exe in the PSTools folder.
+3. Put agent.msi in the PSTools folder.

 4. Add IP list in ip.txt file for installing agent in those computers.